Big Crunch: Abandonment of the cosmological constant

-After publishing Hubble's discovery, Einstein completely abandoned the cosmological constant.
+After Hubble's discovery was published, Einstein abandoned the cosmological constant.
 In their simplest form, the equations generated a model of the universe that expanded or contracted.
 Contradicting what was observed, hence the creation of the cosmological constant.
-After the confirmation that the universe was expanding, Einstein called his assumption that the universe was static his "biggest mistake."
-In 1931, Einstein visited Hubble to thank him for "providing the basis of modern cosmology."

-After this discovery, Einstein's and Newton's models of a contracting, yet static universe, were dropped for the model expanding universe model.
+After the confirmation that the universe was expanding, Einstein called his assumption that the universe was static his "biggest mistake".
+In 1931, Einstein visited Hubble to thank him for "providing the basis of modern cosmology".
+After this discovery, Einstein's and Newton's models of a contracting, yet static universe were dropped for the expanding universe model.